department-of-veterans-affairs/PseudoVet/src/core-reference/reference_data_index.md

-= testing framework
+# testing framework
 jasmine-node is used as the testing framework.
 The test scripts reside in the spec folder and can be ran from this folder using the following command:

 jasmine-node spec/

-= reference data
+# reference data
-== The following lists reference data as it becomes available to the CRD
+## The following lists reference data as it becomes available to the CRD

-=locations
+# locations
 |locationType|
 |States|
 |Territories|